Última actualización: 11/4/2021

 Although COVID-19 vaccine distribution has begun in most countries around the world, the government has not yet confirmed whether it will be mandatory to present a proof of vaccine record (POVR) or an international certificate of vaccination or prophylaxis (ICVP) to enter the Dominican Republic.

-If you’re going to get the COVID-19 vaccine before traveling to the Dominican Republic, I recommend keeping a vaccination record or certificate in case DR changes its entry requirements.
+If you’re going to get the COVID-19 vaccine before traveling to the Dominican Republic, I recommend taking a copy of a vaccination record or certificate with you in case DR changes its entry requirements.

 Other travel restrictions for the Dominican Republic during COVID-19